 If you are a new RV owner, I recommend using your RV for a while before making any major upgrades.
 Over time you will figure out what your camping preferences and limitations are.
 You'll then be in a better position to decide whether an investment in solar is something you'll benefit from.
 Seasoned RV owners, on the other hand, will probably know whether solar is a necessary feature for them to have when purchasing a new RV.

 If you think camping off-the-grid is something you're interested in, then I encourage you to try it out first before making any kind of significant investment in solar or generators.
+Consider purchasing a portable solar panel kit for starters.
+Setup is quick and they provide plenty of power to keep your batteries charged.
+If you decide to expand to a permanent solar install, your portable kit will still come in very handy.

 When we first started RVing, we primarly stayed in RV parks.
 We usually didn't even consider locations that did not have full-hookup sites.
 Over the years, our preferences have changed.
 We still stay at RV parks periodically, but prefer to seek out more scenic locations.